 1. God is faithful.

 “God will do this, for he is faithful to do what he says, and he has invited you into partnership with his Son, Jesus Christ our Lord.”
 (1 Corinthians 1:9)

 There were days that threatened to overtake us, but we encountered God’s faithfulness.
-He has been with us every step of the way; through cancer, burglaries, staff changes, pneumonia and so much more.
+He was with us every step of the way; through cancer, burglaries, staff changes, pneumonia and so much more.
 He has been our provider, our comforter, our defender, and our strong tower.